EroshenkoA/homework/README.md

 from just one terminal.
 it should be compiled in executive file "useless" and it takes one file name as an argument.
 File format is:
-time1 name1 arguments1
+time1 space name1 space arguments1 enter
-time2 name2 arguments2
+time2 space name2 space arguments2 enter
 ...
 (last symbol is "enter")